Oxaide

 What is DCIR?
 Direct Current Internal Resistance meaning and why rising resistance matters

 In battery diagnostics, DCIR means Direct Current Internal Resistance.
-It is one of the technical signals used to understand how the battery is ageing and how much resistive loss is building inside the system.
-Commercially, the important point is not the acronym.
-It is what rising resistance means for power, heat, efficiency, and downside risk.
+It is one of the signals used to understand how the battery is ageing and how much resistive loss is building inside the system.
+What matters is what rising resistance means for power, heat, efficiency, and downside risk.

 Quick answer